jhleeseoul/computer-network/lab2/public/template/readme.md

 ## 4. Collaborators

 This project was implemented individually.
-No external code or generative AI tools were used.